-21.2.1 CARS shall maintain both a driver's a Canadian Rally Championship (CRC) speed factor list as provided for in CARS NRR 21.2.16, organizers shall use this CRC speed factor lists to determine the start order as outlined in CARS NRR 21.2.3.
+21.2.1 CARS shall maintain ~~both~~ a driver's seed list in which all drivers will be placed in the highest seed for which they qualify as provided for in CARS NRR 21.2.5 and a Canadian Rally Championship (CRC) speed factor list as provided for in CARS NRR 21.2.16, organizers shall use this CRC speed factor and seed lists to determine the start order as outlined in CARS NRR 21.2.3.
 The speed factor list will include each driver's speed factors for the previous 24 months.

-21.2.2 Organizers shall create a starting order, based on a competitor's CRC speed factor at the time provided for in the event supplementary regulations.
+21.2.2 ~~Based on the seeds as per CARS NRR 21.2.15 and in accordance with CARS NRR 21.2.3, Organizers shall create a starting order, as well as the vehicle number~~ based on a competitor's CRC speed factor at the time provided for in the event supplementary regulations.